 Growing up with an interest in architecture, I never would have guessed I would find my passion in construction, but I did just that—by taking chances, betting on myself, and viewing every prospect as an opportunity to grow.
 I am currently the virtual design and construction director for JE Dunn Construction’s Healthcare division, but the path I took to get here is far from traditional.
 It opened my eyes to not only the construction world, but also how many paths exist within it.
+This is the story of how I found my path to success as a woman in the construction industry.

 My interest in the AEC industry started in high school in a wood shop class, but it was the architectural aspect of it that fascinated me the most.
 Throughout the course of all four years in high school, my high school counselor told me I’d never make it through an architecture program, so from day one, I was not encouraged to get into the industry.
 After that advice, I did what any person in my shoes would do—I applied at the Texas Tech University College of Architecture and was accepted into the Bachelors of Science program.